sipgate-io/sipgateio-sendfax-node/README.md

 # sipgate.io Node.js send fax example

-To demonstrate how to send an Fax, we queried the `/sessions/fax` endpoint of the sipgate REST API.
+In this example we demonstrate how to send a fax via the `/sessions/fax` endpoint of the sipgate REST API.

-For further information regarding the sipgate REST API please visit https://api.sipgate.com/v2/doc
+For further information on the sipgate REST API please visit our [Website](https://api.sipgate.com/v2/doc).

 ## Prerequisites